Gecko Adaptations Explained: How Geckos Evolved to Thrive in Extreme Environments?

 Activity PatternMostly nocturnalMostly diurnal

-Defensive MechanismTail autotomy, camouflage, climbing escapeTail autotomy, rapid movement, color change
+Defensive MechanismTail autotomy, camouflage, climbing escapeTail autotomy, rapid sprinting

-The most meaningful difference is ecological timing.
-Geckos dominate many nocturnal insect-hunting niches, while anoles primarily exploit daytime opportunities.
+The most meaningful difference is temporal niche separation.
+Geckos dominate many nighttime insect-hunting niches, while anoles often exploit similar prey resources during daylight hours.

 Correcting Common Misconceptions